 This report has verified to which extent the key role of local authorities was better reflected in the final National Energy and Climate Plans (NECPs), compared to the draft NECPs in 2019 (the previous analysis of Energy Cities can be found here).
 The report provides recommendations on how EU countries should improve the acknowledgement of local authorities’ key role in their NECPs, in particular when updating their plans in 2023/24 as foreseen by the EU mechanism governing these plans, the Energy Union and Climate Action Governance Regulation.

-Progress Check: National energy and climate plans under review [Sep.
-2020]Click to see our recommendations
+Progress check: National Energy and Climate Plans under review [Sep.
+2020]Click to see recommendations for Spain, Hungary, Poland, Romania and Italy

-Last chance: how to strengthen the final energy and climate plans [Dec.
-2019]Click to see our recommendations
+Last chance: How to strengthen the final energy and climate plans [Dec.
+2019]Click to see our recommendations for Spain, Romania, Hungary, Italy and Poland

 Fit to succeed?
-An assessment of the national draft energy and climate plans [May 2019]Find the analysis of our 5 target countries below:
+An assessment of the national draft energy and climate plans [May 2019]Assessment of Spain, Italy, Poland, Romania and Hungary

 Main findings in good practice governance [Jan.
 2019]Summary of main findings in good practices in energy and climate governance in EU Member States